SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

   those with `diskN-type=network` can be expected to support live-migration.

 Whenever ANY of these are present on ANY flavor, the corresponding semantics must be satisfied.

+The property `scs:name-vN` is to be interpreted as "name variant N", and if the property is present for some value N, then `scs:name-vM` must also be present for 1 <= M < N. This name scheme is meant to be backwards compatible with the previous minor version of this standard, where `scs:name-vN` is interpreted as "name according to naming standard vN".
+We abandon this former interpretation for two reasons:

+1. the naming standards admit multiple (even many) names for the same flavor, and we want to provide a means of advertising more than one of them (said standards recommend using two),
+2. the same flavor name may be valid according to multiple versions at the same time; for instance, `SCS-4V-16` is valid for both [scs-0100-v2](scs-0100-v2-flavor-naming.md) and [scs-0100-v3](scs-0100-v3-flavor-naming.md), and, since it does not use any extension, it will be valid for any future version that only changes the extensions, such as the GPU vendor and architecture.

 ## Standard SCS flavors